GDATASoftwareAG/wordpress-gdata-antivirus/Readme.md

-# WordPress Antivirus with G DATA VaaS Integration
+# Antivirus with G DATA VaaS Integration

 ## Licensing and Partnerships